Stoneshishang/counter-click-TDD-React/README.md

 This is the first TDD app with React, TDD of counter click app.

+This app uses Enmzy for Unit test. so need to add below dependencies

+### `yarn add -dev @wojtekmaj/enzyme-adapter-react-17 enzyme jest-enzyme`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).